hampus/fiberio/README.md

 Use Meson:

-    $ meson build
+    $ meson -Dcpp_std=c++17 -Dbuildtype=release build
     $ cd build
     $ ninja test

 This builds the library and some example applications under build/examples/.
 It will also run all the unit tests.
+You can leave out cpp_std if you don't have a C++17 compatible compiler.

 Valgrind
 --------